 And over that, whensoever the same countries that are unchristened now shall hereafter, as I trust once they shall, become christened again, and be believers of the common, Catholic faith, and so become members of the common-known Catholic church... then say we that there shall "the church" be too.
 But the Donatists said, and would have seemed to prove it by the very Scripture, too, that "the church" should not remain but in Africa.
 And therefore the Donatists vexed not Saint Augustine with the same thing with which we vex Friar Barnes.

 Yet if Friar Barnes will say that it is like, in that that like as those heretics were called "Donatists," so these heretics call the Catholic, Christian people "papists"-yet can it not be like for that.
-For Saint Augustine called the successor of Saint Peter the chief head in earth of the whole Catholic Church, as well as any man doth 5
+For Saint Augustine called the successor of Saint Peter the chief head in earth of the whole Catholic Church, as well as any man doth

 The pope Christ's vicar now.
-And also Friar Barnes cannot allege in earth that point against us for himself, ye wot well, confesseth that the pope is the vicar of Christ here upon ea rth.
-Finally, the question that at is between Friar Barnes and us is not the 5 Donatists and Saint Augustine.
-For between Barnes and us, the question is whether the very church be a known church of Christian beople good and bad both or an unknown church of only go od, holy, virtuous people, pure and clean without either spot or wrinkle.
-And in this point were both 10 Saint Augustine and the Dor natists agreed: that the very church was a church known.
-And thus, good readers, ye may see that Friar Barnes saith untrue in this point where he saith that t Saint Augustine was vexed by the Donatists with the selfsame reason that himself is now vexed 15 with us.
-But this he feigneth to make it seem that the known Catholic Church were now of of the same opinion that those heretics the Donatists were then a nd that Saint Augustine were of the mind that himself is now v: that the very Catholic Church were an unknown church, or f only good folk pure and clean without 20 either spot or wrinkle of any gustine therefore wrote those words ve against them that the very church wn church of only such holy saints as were without any sin.
-25 · · · that Friar Barnes maketh us a lie in that point aders, that Saint Augustine spoke those ÷ ists, but against other sects of heretics, called the Pelagian 1 2 er, that Friar Barnes maketh you therein not 30 olish lie ye shall see him convicted in of Saint Augustine himself in the that whole sermon is there not only no A but that also he declareth himself, by eak those words against the Pelagians 35 and the Caelestians, as I said d before.
+And also Friar Barnes cannot allege that point against us... for himself, ye in earth wot well, confesseth that the pope is the vicar of Christ here upon earth.
+Finally, the question that is between Friar Barnes and us is not the 5 same that was between the Donatists and Saint Augustine.
+For between Barnes and us, the question is whether the very church be a known church of Christian people good and bad both... or an unknown church of only good, holy, virtuous people, pure and clean without either spot or wrinkle.
+And in this point were both 10 Saint Augustine and the Donatists agreed: that the very church was a church known.
+And thus, good readers, ye may see that Friar Barnes saith untrue in this point where he saith that Saint Augustine was vexed by the Donatists with the selfsame reason that himself is now vexed 15 with us.
+But this he feigneth to make it seem that the known Catholic Church were now of the same opinion that those heretics the Donatists were then... and that Saint Augustine were of the mind that himself is now: that the very Catholic Church were an unknown church, of only good folk pure and clean without 20 either spot or wrinkle of any manner sin.
+And he would make us ween that Saint Augustine therefore wrote those words against the Donatists to prove against them that the very church here in earth were an unknown church of only such holy saints as were without any sin.
+25 But, now, to prove you that Friar Barnes maketh us a lie in that point... ye shall understand, good readers, that Saint Augustine spoke those words not against the Donatists, but against other sects of heretics, called the Pelagians and the Caelestians.
+And to prove you farther, that Friar Barnes maketh you therein not 30 only a lie, but also a very foolish lie... ye shall see him convicted in this point by the very words of Saint Augustine himself in the selfsame sermon.
+For in all that whole sermon is there not only no words spoken of Donatists... but that also he declareth himself, by plain and open words, to speak those words against the Pelagians 35 and the Caelestians, as I said before.
 For lo, in the very words next before those with which Friar Barnes beginneth...
 Saint Augustine saith thus: "Ubi es tu, haeretice Pelagiane vel Caelestiane?" ("Where art thou, heretic Pelagian or Caelestian?").